 ● By: ___________________ (this is where the representative signs)

-There are several ways to include this information when signing contracts or legal documents.
+There are several ways to include this information.
 There’s no set right or wrong way as long as your title is present, and it’s clear that you’re signing on behalf of your LLC.
 Furthermore, the format you use varies depending on what you’re signing.

 How to Sign Contracts